top of page

 Stretching & nerve-gliding exercises

-Nerve gliding exercises are designed to help the median nerve move freely through the carpal tunnel, reducing tension and improving mobility.
+Median Nerve "flossing" gliding and stretching exercises are designed to help the median nerve move freely through the carpal tunnel, reducing tension and improving mobility.

 Stretching exercises can help relieve tightness in the forearm and wrist, which can contribute to compression.